-- A manufacturing plant with machines, people, transport devices, conveyor belts, and storage space. - A bank with different kinds of customers, servers, and facilities like teller windows, automated teller machines (ATMs), loan desks, and safety deposit boxes. - An airport with departing passengers checking in, going through security, going to the departure gate, and boarding; departing flights contending for push-back tugs and runway slots; arriving flights contending for runways, gates, and arrival crew; arriving passengers moving to baggage claim and waiting for their bags; and the baggage-handling system dealing with delays, security issues, and equipment failure. - A distribution network of plants, warehouses, and transportation links. - An emergency facility in a hospital, including personnel, rooms, equipment, supplies, and patient transport. - A field-service operation for appliances or office equipment, with potential customers scattered across a geographic area, service technicians with different qualifications, trucks with different parts and tools, and a central depot and dispatch center. - A computer network with servers, clients, disk drives, tape drives, printers, networking capabilities, and operators. - A freeway system of road segments, interchanges, controls, and traffic. - A central insurance claims office where a lot of paperwork is received, reviewed, copied, filed, and mailed by people and machines. - A criminal-justice system of courts, judges, support staff, probation officers, parole agents, defendants, plaintiffs, convicted offenders, and schedules. - A chemical-products plant with storage tanks, pipelines, reactor vessels, and railway tanker cars in which to ship the finished product. - A fast-food restaurant with different types of staff, customers, and equipment. - A supermarket with inventory control, checkout, and customer service. - A theme park with rides, stores, restaurants, workers, guests, and parking lots. - The response of emergency personnel to a catastrophic event. - A network of shipping ports including ships, containers, cranes, and landside transport. - A military operation including supplies, logistics, and combat engagement.
+- A manufacturing plant with machines, people, transport devices, conveyor belts, and storage space. - A bank with different kinds of customers, servers, and facilities like teller windows, automated teller machines (ATMs), loan desks, and safety deposit boxes. - An airport with departing passengers checking in, going through security, going to the departure gate, and boarding; departing flights contending for push-back tugs and runway slots; arriving flights contending for runways, gates, and arrival crew; arriving passengers moving to baggage claim and waiting for their bags; and the baggage-handling system dealing with delays, security issues, and equipment failure. - A distribution network of plants, warehouses, and transportation links. - An emergency facility in a hospital, including personnel, rooms, equipment, supplies, and patient transport. - A field-service operation for appliances or office equipment, with potential customers scattered across a geographic area, service technicians with different qualifications, trucks with different parts and tools, and a central depot and dispatch center. - A computer network with servers, clients, storage systems, and networking capabilities. - A freeway system of road segments, interchanges, controls, and traffic. - A central insurance claims office where a lot of documents are received, reviewed, filed, and transmitted by people and computers. - A criminal-justice system of courts, judges, support staff, probation officers, parole agents, defendants, plaintiffs, convicted offenders, and schedules. - A chemical-products plant with storage tanks, pipelines, reactor vessels, and railway tanker cars in which to ship the finished product. - A fast-food restaurant with different types of staff, customers, and equipment. - A supermarket with inventory control, checkout, and customer service. - A theme park with rides, stores, restaurants, workers, guests, and parking lots. - The response of emergency personnel to a catastrophic event. - A network of shipping ports including ships, containers, cranes, and landside transport. - A military operation including supplies, logistics, and combat engagement.

-People often study a system to measure its performance, improve its operation, or design it if it doesn't exist.
+People often study a system to measure its performance, improve its operation, or improve its design if it doesn't exist.
 Managers or controllers of a system might also like to have a readily available aid for day-to-day operations, like help in deciding what to do in a factory if an important machine goes down.